… or a short story about how I’ve made a small batch of EF3s 😉

 Most likely I will do another round of these awesome carts.

 PS.
-It is also an excellent tool to diagnose broken C64 boards if combined with proper cart image 😉
+It is also an excellent tool to diagnose broken C64 boards if combined with a proper cart image 😉

 PS2.
 Big thanks to Willy/Lamers for solving my problem with resistor networks 😉